vedantchoubey098/covid-tracker-react/README.md

 ﻿# covid-tracker-react
- This is a sample project for covid tracking
+ This is a sample project for covid tracking using react js and apex chart